NCRIB names Ooni of Ife Ambassador of Insurance Brokers – The Sun Nigeria

 The statement quoted the governor as saying that it was more prudent for government to insure its human and material assets prior to any loss or calamity.

-He said that this was because when such losses occured, it often required the government to give succour to the victims from the meagre funds at the state’s disposal.
-(NAN)
+He said that this was because when such losses occurred, it often required the government to give succour to the victims from the meagre funds at the state’s disposal.

 Leave a Reply